-Based on the factors discussed above for determining whether a single transportation system exists, the Board finds that United and Continental are a single transportation system for representation purposes in the Flight Attendant craft or class and that the single transportation system includes CMI.
+Based on the factors discussed above for determining whether a single transportation system exists, the Board finds that CMI and Continental are a single transportation system for representation purposes in the craft or class at issue in this case.
+The Carriers share common management; their flights are marketed through the Continental website and reservations office; and, most importantly, CMI and Continental share an operating certificate.
+The single transportation system between United and Continental also includes CMI.